 For immigration policy research you will most likely use a few databases:

 Other excellent interdisciplinary databases:

-Some search engines that search for periodical sources identify whether or not the sources are from peer-reviewed publications.
-On this page you will find a lot of options to start your research, but these are not all of the databases that you have access to as a Columbia University student!
-Explore the other research guides to find other databases for different disciplines, or make an appointment with a librarian.
+A Quick Note: On this page, you will find a lot of options to start your research, but these are not all of the databases that you have access to as a Columbia University student!
+Explore the other research guides to find other databases for different disciplines, attend a workshop like database demo, or request a research consultation.